barneydesmond/blog/_posts/2012-03-10-ill-be-waiting-in-that-small-town-part1-dam.markdown

 {% insert_image DS7_9656.jpg %}
 Caption: I feel like Solid Snake right now, he's so cool.
 I cracked open the second calorie mate to restore some stamina before heading back.
 There's nothing more I can do, this is Mission Success.

+{% insert_image natsumachi01_01m31s.jpg %}
+Caption: Reference image from the beginning of the anime, with visible stars ;_;

 **03:58am** - Back to the normal two-lane roads again, progress expected to be much quicker for return journey.
 Will follow the road all the way this time instead of going through the park.

 **04:34am** - Back at the hotel, damp clothes are stripped off and laid out to dry in the heated air.